PieterjanVerhelst/eel-meta-analysis/README.md

 17. `analyse_migration_speed_nontidal.R`: Analyse the migration speed in **non-tidal areas** according to size, sex, geographical location, migration barrier number and type

+xx.  `analyse_migration_period.R`: Analyse the moment (day of year) when eels started to migrate in relation to size and geographical location

 ### Figures